 - Thomas D. Cabot Associate Professor of Electrical Engineering and Applied Mathematics

-Na Li pursues a broad range of research interests that lie in the learning, optimization, and control of multi-agent systems with applications in cyber-physical network systems, such as power and energy systems, systems biology and physiology.
+Na Li pursues a broad range of research interests that lie in the learning, optimization, and control of multi-agent systems with applications in cyber-physical network systems, such as power and energy systems, green and smart buildings, systems biology and physiology.

 She received the B.S. degree in Mathematics in 2007 from Zhejiang University in China and the Ph.D. degree in Control and Dynamical Systems in 2013 from California Institute of Technology.
 She then went to Massachusetts Institute of Technology and did one-year postdoctoral research.
 Since 2014, she joined Harvard as an assistant professor.